painteyes/html-css-discord/README.md

 ## About the project
-Discord-inspired website design with HTML and CSS only.
+Discord inspired web design with only HTML and CSS.

 ## Technologies
 - HTML